t3-oss/create-t3-turbo/README.md

 +  "dev": "expo start --ios",
 ```

-3. Run `npm run dev` at the project root folder.
+3. Run `pnpm dev` at the project root folder.

 #### For Android